harleydutton/tabula-rasa/Sections/New Content (cursed)/limits/Scope.md

 I think presenty I want to say that skills must take the lowest possible scope available to accoplish the thing.
 Sailing would be a problematic exception though.

 ![[Background Creation Negotiation]]

+---

+### problems with previous iterations of "players are allowed to create their own skills"
+tl;dr players could make skills that were vague and applied to every scenario and then max them.
+- using incredibly broad skills that apply to every scenario. "social graces" applies to every social situation, provides little character depth, and makes it so a player can use the dice to walk all over the game. an example tree of skill scope
+> animal skills
+>> riding
+>>> horses
+>>> camels
+>>> elephants
+>> driving
+>>> oxen
+>>> mules and horses
+>>> dogs
+>> care
+>>> grooming
+>>> feeding
+>>> breeding
+>>> veterinary
+>>>> first aid
+>>>> diagnosis
+>>>> medicine
+>>>> surgery
+A character might know “knots” because they know the skill “sailing” and that’s fine even though the character is getting a lot of skills for free under the umbrella-skill of “sailing”.
+On the other hand I encouraged THIS at one point. perhaps worlds should include a list of default/common skills? there is something of a goldilocks zone for skill scope.
+Magic is too broat, fireball is too narrow, but fire magic is just right.

+---

+With regards to magic, I think my most recent thought is fireball is probably the appropriate scope, not fire magic.
+Spirit == magic in this canonical scope example (magic > fire magic > fireball)